Jozka-Tjeris/Sokoban-With-Floors/notes.md

 - Added teleporter class
 - Added list of grids class
 - Integrated teleporters and list of grids into the main file
+- Added base functionality for teleporters (without occupied checking at destination)

+13 July:
+- Abstracted player controller function into a new class
+- Check if player entering teleporter already has its destination occupied in controller